paulosjd/aurnapi/readme.md

 Modules in app/data create and populate a database using data obtained by parsing a webpage.
 This page is updated with air quality measurements on an hourly basis with data for over 120 sites within the UK's automatic monitoring network.

-The API allows access to air quality data in JSON format through endpoints including the following (detailed within app.views):
+The API allows access to air quality data in JSON format through endpoints detailed in app.views

 Site poll, site
 /uri/<poll>....